 - Heart attacks

-If you have noticed any of these symptoms, call Dentistry of the Queen City in Charlotte, NC today to schedule an appointment.
-Dr. Greg Reece will work with you to find an effective treatment option for you and your specific needs.
+If you have noticed any of these symptoms, call Dentistry of the Queen City in Charlotte, NC today to schedule a dental exam and gum evaluation!
+Dr. Greg Reece will work with you to find an effective treatment option for you and your specific dental concerns.